n7tae/urfd/README.md

 The URF Multiprotocol Gateway Reflector Server, ***urfd***, is part of the software system for a Digital Voice Network.
 The sources are published under GPL Licenses.

 # Information about this fork
+This fork of URFD supports *all* modes currently used in ham radio: D-Star, DMR, YSF, P25, NXDN, M17, and USRP (for connections to AllStar nodes, etc).
+All transcoding is centralized so there is no double transcoding to/from any mode.
 This fork of urfd, along with the swambe2 branch of my tcd repo, contains many changes from the original:

 Integraded P25 Reflector with software imbe vocoder.

+Integrated NXDN Reflector

 Inegrated USRP Reflector with a single client currently defined in Main.h  This is currently used by me to connect to an AllStar node to provide direct AllStar transcoding in and out of all modes.